TrellixVulnTeam/jobbergate-api-fastapi_BTGC/jobbergate-docs/src/local_development.rst

    $ jobbergate show-token --prefix --plain

 The token will automatically be copied to your clipboard for you.
-You can also just copy and paste it from the output if you like.
+You can also just copy it from the output if you like.
 You may now exit the Poetry shell and go back to the root ``jobbergate`` directory.

 Now, open a browser to the ``jobbergate-api`` swagger page at `localhost:8000/jobbergate/docs <http://localhost:8000/jobbergate/docs>`_.

 You should see a listing of all the endpoints that are available to you.
+However, you will need to add your auth token to swagger to pull any data from them.
+To do this, click on the small lock icon in the upper right and paste the token you copied earlier.
+Once you have confirmed this, the endpoints should all accept your requests.

 None of them will be very interesting at this point, though, because the database you are using in docker is empty.

 Configure `jobbergate-cli` to use the local API